Choosing the right eggs to incubate is critical to getting a good hatch rate.

 When choosing from a group of eggs, pick those with a 'normal' shape.
-If it looks too long, it's rounded at both ends or it's pitted, choose one with a better shape.
+If it looks too long, it's rounded at both ends or it's pitted, try to choose one with a better shape.

 Discard eggs with cracks, even if small.
-Don't try to fix them - they won't hatch and there's a danger that bacteria in the crack will contaminate the incubator.
+Don't try to fix them - they're unlikely to hatch and there's a danger that bacteria in the crack will contaminate the incubator.

 Is the egg too porous?
 There's mixed advice about this.
-Some people automatically discard any porous eggs.
+Some people automatically discard any with porous shells.
 Personally, I have successfully hatched some which have looked far too porous to survive.

-If an egg is porous, under a candling light it will look mottled.
-Slight mottling isn't unusual but something as porous as this probably won't hatch (and this one didn't).
+If the shell is porous, under a candling light it will look mottled.
+Slight mottling isn't unusual but something as porous as the egg below probably won't hatch (and this one didn't).

 Make sure when choosing your hatching eggs that they're as clean as possible.
-The problem with putting dirty eggs into the incubator is the potential for bacteria, which is potentially fatal for the growing embryos.
+The problem with putting dirty eggs into the incubator is bacteria, which is potentially fatal for the growing embryos.

 If that isn't enough try using dry sandpaper and very gently scraping the shell.
-The problem with this is the danger of cracking the egg, and the potential for rubbing the bacteria in the dirt into the pores of the shell rather than removing it.
+The problem with this is the danger of cracking, and the potential for rubbing the bacteria in the dirt into the shell rather than removing it.

 If it still looks too dirty to put into the incubator, you have the option of gently washing it.
 Use either tepid water - not cold - or a special egg washing disinfectant.
 Some people use a diluted bleach solution.

 Personally, I don't like using bleach and have found that warm water generally does the job.
-It can remove the bloom from the shell, but better that than risking dirty hatching eggs leaking bacteria.
+It can remove the bloom from the shell, but better that than risking bacteria forming in the incubator.